openharmony/docs/en/application-dev/reference/apis/js-apis-system-storage.md

 >  **NOTE**<br/>
 >
-> - The APIs of this module are no longer maintained since API Version 6, and you are advised to use [`@ohos.data.storage`](js-apis-data-storage.md).
+> The APIs of this module are no longer maintained since API Version 6, and you are advised to use [`@ohos.data.storage`](js-apis-data-storage.md).
 >
-> - The initial APIs of this module are supported since API version 3.
-Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import